GDP6/help/README.md

   1. Host: `raspberrypi.local`
   2. Username: `pi`
   3. Password: `raspberry`
-* If you have a command line version of SSH installed, you can do some like: `ssh pi@raspberrypi.local` and enter the password.
+* If you have a command line version of SSH installed, you can do something like: `ssh pi@raspberrypi.local` and enter the password.